faircloth-lab/phyluce/docs/tutorial-four.rst

 ********************************************************************

-The first few tutorials have given you a feel for how to perform phylogenetic/phylogeograophic analyses using existing probe sets, new data, and genomes.
+The first few tutorials have given you a feel for how to perform phylogenetic/phylogeographic analyses using existing probe sets, new data, and genomes.
 However, what if you are working on a set of organisms without a probe set targeting conserved loci?
 How do you identify those loci and design baits to target them?
 This Tutorial shows you how to do that.

-In the examples below, we'll follow a UCE identification and probe design wo rkflow using data from Coleoptera (beetles).
+In the examples below, we'll follow a UCE identification and probe design workflow using data from Coleoptera (beetles).
 Although you can follow the entire tutorial from beginning to end, I've also made the BAM files containing mapped reads available, which lets you skip the computationally exepensive step of performing read simulation and alignment.